BOSS Blog 10 by Gert Jan Hofstede, 24 September 2020

 Playing the status-power game is all we do

 In fact, we people play the status-power game all our lives.
 If something “gives us energy”, it means it gives us status.
 We like those whom we can count on to give status to us.
-We long to give status to those we love.
+In contrast, we long to give status to those we love.
+We claim status, by being nice or showing off.
+The status-power game is our life.
 We do nothing else.
-The status-power game is our life.

 This can be deeply problematic when opportunities for status elevation here and now are balanced between future status rewards.
 Consider Coronavirus responses.
 Can we stop living for the benefit of the vulnerable?
 Consider climate change.
 Can we stop living for the benefit of later generations?